Six Long Island communities where home prices rose more than 15%

 Great Neck saw the fastest increase in prices of all areas with at least 50 sales.
 But much of that steep rise can be attributed to the change in the mix of properties that sold in the area.

-Home sales data for Great Neck, as collected by Miller Samuel, include deals in all of the villages and unincorporated areas on the Great Neck peninsula, from the mansions on Long Island Sound in Kings Point to the studios in co-op buildings in Great Neck Plaza near the Long Island Rail Road station.
+Home sales data for Great Neck, as collected by Miller Samuel, include deals in all the villages and unincorporated areas on the Great Neck peninsula, from the mansions on Long Island Sound in Kings Point to the studios in co-op buildings in Great Neck Plaza near the Long Island Rail Road station.

-In the first half of this year, the number of co-ops that sold was basically flat but there was an almost 30% increase in the number of single-family houses that sold in Great Neck, boosting the median price.
+In the first half of this year, the number of co-ops that sold was basically flat, but there was an almost 30% increase in the number of single-family houses that sold in Great Neck, boosting the median price.
 The opposite scenario occurred last year, when a surge in co-op sales pulled the median price lower.

 "One of the challenges in tracking this market is the influence the mix of sales have on the end result," Miller said.